Category: National

 Healthwell Foundation

-This nonprofit organization offers help with insurance copays, premiums, and out of pocket costs for a wide variety of cancers.
-Assistance is provided to cancer patients based on proof of inability to pay by the National Cancer Institute and at CancerNet, which is run by ASCO (American Society of Clinical Oncology).
+This nonprofit organization offers help with insurance copays, premiums, deductibles, and out of pocket costs for a wide variety of cancers through grants.
+The foundation also offers specialized support for transportation, home care services, and behavioral health needs of oncology caregivers.
+Assistance is provided to cancer patients based on proof of inability to pay.

 HealthCare.gov

-The “Find Insurance Options” tool will help you find the health insurance suited to your needs, whether it’s private insurance for individuals, families and small businesses, or public programs that may work for you.
+The “Plan Finder” tool will help you find the health insurance suited to your needs, whether it’s private insurance for individuals, families, small businesses, or public programs that may work for you.
 It was created to help consumers under the health insurance reform law, the Affordable Care Act.